streamlit/docs/content/library/advanced-features/app-testing/beyond-the-basics.md

 ## Using secrets with app testing

 Be careful not to include secrets directly in your tests.
-Recall this basic scenario from [Introduction to `pytest`](/library/advanced-features/app-testing/pytest-intro):
+Consider this simple project with `pytest` executed in the project's root directory:

 ```none
 myproject/